resmio/featuredeploy/README.md

 `.featuredeploy/startup` is an executable file that has to start your app at port 8000, you get an ubuntu 16.04 but it is recommended to only rely on the docker and docker-compose installation to run the app.
 Probably you also want to create test data.

 `.featuredeploy/environment.ini`
 Are optional environment variables that are exported for the startup script.
 This is an ad-hoc solution to maintain secret configurations, it's an vim encrypted file make sure to use the `blowfish2` encryption method or newer if available.
+Also put the key in an `.encrypt_key` file or in the SECRET_KEY environemnt variable.

 `.featuredeploy/config.ini` are configuration keys, also vim encrypted.
 See the table for configuration options: